The Manager (A Misunderstood Product Owner Stance)

 The Manager is concerned with the wellbeing of the Scrum Team.
 The Manager loves to see happy, engaged and motivated people.
 (S)he loves it when people are developing themselves, learning new skills, obtaining new knowledge and making mistakes.
 The Manager is a real people person, focus on peoples’ growth.
 Another goal that the Manager has is to evaluate individual team member performance.
 The Product Owner as a Manager is typically responsible for performance management and evaluating the team.
 The Manager typically has many one-on-one conversations with each of the team members, to learn more about their personal goals and performance.

-There’s nothing wrong with caring for the Development Team as a Product Owner.
-There’s nothing wrong with stimulating the Development Team to try, learn, experiment and fail.
+There’s nothing wrong with caring for the Scrum Team as a Product Owner.
+There’s nothing wrong with stimulating the Scrum Team to try, learn, experiment, and fail.
 However, if a big part of your job as a Product Owner is to do performance management… then you’re missing the point of being a great Product Owner.

 A manager is a person who manages or is in charge of something.
 Managers can control departments in companies, or guide the people who work for them.
 Managers must often make decisions about things.

 The manager is responsible for overseeing and leading the work of a group of people in many instances.
 The manager is also responsible for planning and maintaining work systems, procedures, and policies that enable and encourage the optimum performance of its people and other resources within a business unit.

 — Wikipedia, Oktober 2019 —

 The Manager is also referred to as the team boss, team lead, technical lead, Product Owner & Scrum Master, and HR-responsible person.